datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 ```
 ----
 --- type:NormalExercise lang:r xp:100 skills:1 key:3e99eae115
-## 7. Sequences continued...
+## Sequences continued...

 We can also create different types of sequences in R.
-For example, in `seq (7, 49, 7)`, the first argument defines the start, and the second the end.
+For example, in `seq(7, 49, 7)`, the first argument defines the start, and the second the end.
 The default is to go up in increments of 1, but a third argument let's us tell it how much to jump by.

 *** =instructions
 Create a vector containing all the positive odd numbers smaller than 100.